NationalSecurityAgency/XORSATFilter/README.md

 like so:

 ```
-  XORSATFilterBuilder *xsfb = XORSATFilterBuilderAlloc(0);
+  XORSATFilterBuilder *xsfb = XORSATFilterBuilderAlloc(0, 0);
 ```

 Here, the first argument `0` is the number of expected elements the filter will encode.
 It is safe to leave this number as `0`, but will decrease calls to malloc if the number is given ahead of time.
+The second argument is the number of bytes of metatdata to store with each element.
+To use the data structure as a filter, enter 0.
+To use the data structure as a dictionary, enter the number of bytes to store in the dictionary.

 Elements are added to the builder, like so:

 ```
-  XORSATFilterBuilderAddElement(xsfb, pElement, nElementBytes);
+  XORSATFilterBuilderAddElement(xsfb, pElement, nElementBytes, pMetaData);
 ```

 Here, `pElement` is a pointer to at least `nElementBytes` number of bytes.
-This element will be copied into the builder.
+This element will be copied into the builder. `pMetaData` is a pointer to an array of bytes that will be stored into the data structure and can be retrieved after construction.

 After all elements have been stored, the querier is ready to be
 created: